anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 | Boot disks | RAID 1 |

 How many nodes to meet SLA :
 -	minimum: three bare metal servers where Monitors are collocated with OSD.
-Note: at least 3 Monitors and 3 OSDs are required for High AVailability.
+Note: at least 3 Monitors and 3 OSDs are required for High Availability.

 HW specifications :
 - Boot disks are dedicated with Flash technology disks
 - For an IOPS oriented cluster (Flash technology ), the journal can be hosted on OSD disks
-- For a capacity oriented cluster (HDD), the journal must be hosted on dedicated Flash technology disks
+- For a capacity-oriented cluster (HDD), the journal must be hosted on dedicated Flash technology disks

 Sizing rules :
 -	Minimum of 6 disks per server